 4. Obtain New Proof of Insurance

-It’s important to make sure you have proof of insurance from your new provider.
+It’s important to make sure you have proof of coverage from your new insurance provider.
 This is most often a physical ID card.
 But your insurer may also offer proof through its mobile app, if any.
 Either way, you’ll need valid proof in your car to avoid any issues with the law if you get into an accident or are pulled over.

 5. Tell Your Lender About the Change